-We find in Paul’s letters to the church at Corinth that they were putting people out of the body.
-So Scripture teaches that we can be a part of the body, and we can be apart from the body.
+We find in Paul’s letters to the church at Corinth that they were putting a member out of the local body of believers (in this case obvious and unrepentant moral error).
+So, Scripture teaches that we can be a part of the body, and we can be apart from the body.
 It is impossible, to get around Scripture when it talks about being brought into the body and also being put out of it.
 And yet for most churches there’s no way to put somebody out because they’re not even in.
 While there seems to be flexibility according to various bodies, there is no such thing in the New Testament as a church without some recognition of belonging—of membership in community.

 Finally, we recognize biblical membership matters because people need it.
 People need membership commitment because they need to be connected to a Christian community.
 This is not just for the sake of the faith community, but also for the sake of the individual.
 Individualist Christianity is a myth and a damaging pursuit.
 At the end of the day we’re redeemed.
 We’re placed in the body.
 The Bible specifically says He has redeemed us.
 He has transferred us, Colossians 1 says, from the domain of darkness into the kingdom of the Son He loves.
 A kingdom has a king.
 The king has subjects and his kingdom has a community together where we function as God’s people.